Hyperion2220/webWeasel/README.md

 - Currently extracts only text content (images are not downloaded)
 - URLs with complex fragments might not be fully explored
 - Respects robots.txt by default
+- Output filenames are truncated to 100 characters for compatibility
+- Playwright browser installation is attempted automatically, but may require manual intervention on some systems